-Fig. 165 Schematic representation: A Passing situation with traffic behind the vehicle.
+Fig. 159 Schematic representation: A Passing situation with traffic behind the vehicle.
 B Indication from the blind spot detector in the left-hand external mirror.

-Fig. 166 Schematic representation: A Situation of passing and then moving into the right-hand lane.
+Fig. 160 Schematic representation: A Situation of passing and then moving into the righthand lane.
 B Indication from the blind spot detector in the right-hand external mirror.

-In the following situations, an indication will be displayed in the external mirror >>> Fig. 165B (arrow) or >>> Fig. 166 B (arrow):
+In the following situations, an indication will be displayed in the external mirror "" Fig. 159 B (arrow) or "" Fig. 160 B (arrow):

-- When being overtaken by another vehicle >>> Fig. 165 A. - When passing another vehicle >>> Fig. 166 A with a speed differential of approx. 10 km/h (6 mph).
-If the vehicle is passing at a considerably higher speed, no indication will be displayed.
+• When being overtaken by another vehicle >>> Fig. 159 A.

+• When passing another vehicle >>> Fig. 160 A with a speed differential of approx. 10 km/h (6 mph).
+If the vehicle is passing at a considerably higher speed, no indication will be displayed. >>

-The faster the vehicle approaches, the sooner an indication will be displayed in the external mirror, because the blind spot detector takes into account the speed differential with other vehicles.
+The faster a vehicle approaches, the sooner an indication will be displayed in the exterior mirror, because Side Assist takes into account the different in speed compared to other vehicles.
 Thus even though the distance from the other vehicle is identical, the indication will appear sooner in some cases and later in others.